Anthony L. Gardner

-Anthony Luzzatto Gardner (born May 16, 1963) was the U.S. Ambassador to the European Union.
-He was sworn in on February 18, 2014, and left his post on January 20, 2017.
+Anthony Luzzatto Gardner (born May 16, 1963) is an American politician who served as U.S. Ambassador to the European Union from February 2014 to January 2017.

-In 2020, he authored the book Stars with Stripes which "provides an analytic and accessible approach to how the US and EU have worked together efficiently on numerous core issues such as trade, the digital economy, climate change and more."
-The book was included in the list of best foreign policy books of 2020 published by Foreign Affairs magazine.

 Education

 A graduate of Phillips Exeter Academy in 1981, Gardner holds a BA in Government from Harvard University, an MPhil in International Relations from Oxford University, a JD from Columbia Law School, and a Masters in Finance from London Business School.
 He is fluent in French and Italian, and is conversant in Spanish.

 Career

 Gardner is currently Managing Partner of Brookfield's private equity group, based in London.
 Before becoming U.S. ambassador to the EU, Gardner was managing director for six years at a private equity firm based in London.
 Before that he worked for both Bank of America and GE Capital in London, as well as for several international law firms in London, Brussels, Paris and New York.
 He also worked with the European Commission (Directorate General for Competition Policy), the Commission des Operations de Bourse in Paris and the Treuhandanstalt (German Privatization Ministry) in Berlin.
 He has lived in London with his family since July 2000.